W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - How is an ERB layout used within an ERB invocation?

+- What is AJAX?

+- What is XMLHttpRequest (XHR)?

+- What is escaping html?
+How do we incorporate it within our program?
+Why is it important?

+- What is Bcrypt and how does it work?

+- How does Bcrypt evaluate whether a password is valid or not?

+- What is sessions?
+How do you enable it?
+How do you use it?

+- What is a session secret?
+Why is it important and how do we set it?

+- What are view helpers and when and why are view helpers used in Sinatra?

-- What three values must be returned by the call method of a Rack application which describes the response sent to the client ?
+- What three values must be returned by the call method of a Rack application which describes the response sent to the client?

 - Give an 2 example routes that would handle the path http://example.com/books/paperback/scifi?author=Andy+Weir.

 - Within a Sinatra route, can the values held within the `params` hash be extracted using either symbol keys or string keys?

-- If you had content that needed to be loaded before processing each route, which method(s) would you use implement this behaviour?
+- If you had content that needed to be loaded before processing each route, which method(s) would you use to implement this behavior?

-- When and why are view helpers used in Sinatra?

 - Which route can be used to process routes that are not explicitly defined within the application?